toylim/paperwork/paperwork-shell/README.markdown

 ## Sub-commands

-Paperwork-shell's commands expects sub-commands (similar to `git`).
+Paperwork-shell's commands expect sub-commands (similar to `git`).
 You can obtain all the sub-commands and their expected arguments using `--help` (long help) or `-h` (short help).